pierreabreup/graphqlapi-with-elixir-and-mongo/README.md

 ##### IMPORTANT!
 when you run ```make run``` in the first time, the docker image will be created.
 In the next times, docker compose will use the image.

+# Automated Testing
+To run the test, go to the console when I've run `make run`, go to the lrmi projet `cd lrmi` and type `mix test`

+I didn't create tests cases for all code, I've just created for more important areas of the project.

 # FAQ